 - STIMULATE THE SCALP

 Massage your scalp with oils that will help soothe the tension on your scalp.
 Daily scalp massages will strengthen your tresses.
+Scalp massages have been linked to many benefits for your hair.
+The reason is because when you massage your scalp you help stimulate blood flow to follicles which helps with growth.

 - TAKE VITAMINS